wiktor-k/pysequoia/NEXT.md

 New:
   - `Cert.user_ids` for retrieving a list of User IDs that the certificate has.
   - `UserId.notations` for retrieving a list of notations on a User ID.
+  - `Cert.set_notations` for updating the list of notations.

 Changed: